Welcome to Season 2 of the course Applied Compositional Thinking for Engineers (ACT4E)!

 It is open to everyone interested in learning how concepts from applied category theory can be useful for tackling engineering problems.

 Subscribe to updates: If you do not have the time to follow this edition, you can also subscribe to a mailing list to keep updated about the next editions of the class and related activities.

 Help us advertise

-    Please share the official course flyer or the video below to help us
+Please share the video below to help us advertise this effort.

-    advertise the course.

 How can Applied Category Theory be useful for engineering?